D-C4ptain/d-c4ptain/README.md

 <p align="center">
 </p>

-I'm a software engineer and cyber security enthusiast based in Kenya.
+I'm a software engineer and cyber security enthusiast.
 Python, is my main development tool for both security and web applications.I am also experienced in front-end and backend web development with Django.
 I'm very passionate about cyber security, I spend much of my spare time learning and obsessing about the latest hacks, for web, cryptography, pwn.
 I spend most of my time learning and obsessing about new and existing security issues.